What's happening at Temple Israel this week... and beyond.

 *PLEASE NOTE - Evening minyan services for Thursday, January 18th will be at BETH EL.
 This is ONLY for this one evening, due to the Interfaith Program at Beth El.

 If you are planning to attend minyan services to say Kaddish for a love one's yahrtzeit, would you be willing to share some memories with us?
 This is a new addition to our services, which has been warmly received by everyone.

-The congregation is invited to a kiddush luncheon on the Evelyn Eisenberg Atrium, in honor of the January birthdays and anniversaries.
+The congregation is invited to a kiddush luncheon on the Evelyn Eisenberg Atrium, sponsored by the Temple Israel Sisterhood, in honor of Sisterhood Shabbat.

 THURSDAY, JANUARY 25TH, 7:15PM

 BEACH CINEMA ALEHOUSE

 NARO EXPANDED CINEMA

 If you would like to be a shomer, please give the office a call so we can add you to the list.
 Shomrim sit with a deceased after they have been shrouded and before the funeral so that they are never alone.
 If you would like more information, please give the office a call at 489-4550.

 CHECK OUT THE TEMPLE ISRAEL WEBSITE -

 HUGE THANKS TO TAMMY WHO HAS WORKED DILIGENTLY TO GET THE WEBSITE UPDATED.
 IT LOOKS GREAT!